 Design something that solves a problem

-The brief is broad.
-We’re looking for designers who think differently, to create products that work better.
+The competition is open annually to designers who think differently, to create products that work better.

 Engineers who follow an iterative design process.
 The judges – and James Dyson especially – are drawn to designs that employ clever yet simple engineering principles and address clear problems.

-As well as proving your project’s technical viability, we'd also love to see that it’s commercially viable, too – so include any research you've done into manufacturing costs and retail prices.
+As well as proving a project’s technical viability, we love entrants to show us that it’s commercially viable, too.

 This year the James Dyson will also looking for entries that address a sustainability issue, or have been designed, sourced or manufactured sustainably.